LoryPack/GenBayes_LikelihoodFree_ScoringRules/README.md

 reproduces all experiments by calling the different bash scripts.

-As each inference is run on a single core, there is no need to use big parallel machines.
+The scripts work on a single core.
 However, runnning everything on one single core can be slow; parallelization can be used to run different inferences at the same time and thus reducing computing time.

 ### Requirements
 The inference routines with the Scoring Rules are implemented using the [`ABCpy` Python package](https://github.com/eth-cscs/abcpy).